-The NECS Research and Evidence team were commissioned to undertake an independent, collaborative evaluation of the seven General Practice Retention Intensive Support Sites (GPRISS) by NHS England and NHS Improvement (NHSE/I) in 2018.
+The NECS Research and Evidence team were commissioned to undertake an independent, collaborative evaluation of the seven General Practice Retention Intensive Support Sites (GPRISS) by NHS E&I in 2018.

 Regional project: North East Vanguards

 The New Care Models (NCM) programme, being implemented through the vanguards, aimed to catalyse the widespread adoption of new models of care to improve the health and wellbeing of patients, the quality of care that patients receive as well as the efficiency of the overall system.
-Evaluation was an essential component and a core part of the approach developed by the central team at NHS England.
-NECS Research and Evidence team lead the guidance and project management support for this evaluation process, providing a professional link between the five vanguards in North East and academic evaluation partners at Newcastle University, Durham University and the University of Northumbria, Newcastle.
+Evaluation was an essential component and a core part of the approach developed by the central team at NHS E&I. NECS Research and Evidence team led the guidance and project management support for this evaluation process, providing a professional link between the five vanguards in North East and academic evaluation partners at Newcastle University, Durham University and the Northumbria University.